Coopertronic/bash-menu-generator/README.md

 # make-menu

-Forked branch of bash-menu-generator by [jamiescode](https://github.com/jamiescode/bash-menu-generator).
+Forked branch of bash-menu-generator by [Jamie Cruwys](https://github.com/jamiescode/bash-menu-generator).
 I will be tinkering a function from the example.sh that can be called from another script as a command with default values using flagged overrides.

 The first thing to do is familiarise myself with the way the script works.